Wisdom and Truth

 Wisdom is knowing which truth to present and when, as well as which truth to leave undisclosed.
 Love covers over a multitude of sins.

 Love rejoices in the truth, but it doesn't always blab it from the rooftop.
 Sometimes love doesn't tell the truth.
-Sometimes it keeps its mouth shut.
+Love never lies, but sometimes it keeps its mouth shut.

 Hatred stirs up conflict, but love covers over all wrongs. —Proverbs 10:12 NIV